-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Creating and Maintaining Effective Environment for Students Click here to enter a date. development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote studentlearning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environments that are physically, intellectually, and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.5 Developing, communicating, and maintaining high standards for individual and group behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning
+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timetine for Improvement Progress Assessment Creating and Maintaining Effective Environment for Students Click here to enter a date. □ 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully. □ 2.2 Creating physical or virtual learning environments that promote studentlearning, reflect diversity, and encourage constructive and productive interactions among students. □ 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe. □ 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students. □ 2.5 Developing, communicating, and maintaining high standards for individual and group behavior. □ 2.5 Developing, communicating, and maintaining high standards for individual and group behavior common routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn. □ 2.7 Using instructional time to optimize learning